Allie B. Latimer: Civil rights activism

-An attorney, civil rights activist and humanitarian, Allie B. Latimer organized the organization Federally Employed Women (FEW) in 1968 and served as its founding president until 1969.
+An attorney, civil rights activist and humanitarian, Allie B. Latimer created Federally Employed Women (FEW) in 1968 and served as its founding president until 1969.
 The organization began as a grassroots effort in support of equality of opportunity for all.
 To date, FEW has more than two hundred chapters nationwide.
-FEW’s accomplishments have impacted the federal workplace and contributed to improved working conditions for all federal employees as well as providing a model for other workplaces.
+FEW's accomplishments have impacted the federal workplace and contributed to improved working conditions for all federal employees as well as providing a model for other workplaces.

 An article published in The Chicago Defender in 1973 stated that Latimer “demonstrated professional competence” as well as having “distinguished service to the agency”.
 An article in The Washington Post wrote that "GSA is now becoming the lead agency in the upward mobility program for women".

 In 1977, Dr. Allie Latimer became General Counsel of the General Services Administration (GSA) and became both the first woman and the first African American to serve as General Counsel of any major United States federal agency.